Pete Odgers is one of the youngest yet most established Sports Commentators in Sports Broadcasting.

 Pete has worked for almost every media service that has broadcasted tennis over the last 10 years.
 As well as a vast number that produce Football.
 His lively engaging style, as well as coaching experience, has meant he has been in demand in the tennis commentary world over the last decade.

-For the last two years Pete has been part of Amazon Prime’s Commentary Team for the US Open, working alongside John McEnroe, Tim Henman, Daniela Hantuchova and Marion Bartoli.
+Pete has been part of Amazon Prime’s Commentary Team for the US Open, working alongside John McEnroe, Tim Henman, Daniela Hantuchova and Marion Bartoli.

-For the last four years Pete has been the youngest Lead Commentator for the BBC during the Wimbledon Championships.
+Pete has been the youngest Lead Commentator for the BBC during the Wimbledon Championships.
 He has also regularly been the main Lead Commentator for the BBC for Great Britain’s various Fed Cup and Davis Cup ties.

-For the last 10 years Pete has been the main voice for the WTA world feed coverage.
+Pete has been the main voice for the WTA world feed coverage.
 In 2014 Pete became the youngest ever Commentator to commentate on the final of the WTA’s flagship event, the WTA Finals.
 He has been in this role ever since, commentating alongside Billie Jean King, Chris Evert, Martina Navratilova and Monica Seles each year.
 Pete has also been a regular commentator on the ATP Tour world feed for the last 8 years, covering multiple Masters finals.

 Pete was also the youngest ever person to commentate on a men’s final at the French Open.
 He has commentated on the final for each of the last two years for HBS who are the world feed providers.
 His voice has also provided highlights at the tournament for the last six years.